Dashlane/password-changer-well-known/README.md

 The `auth` parameter defines the authenticattion method for the API endpoint.
 Please refer to the next section for the authentication methods currently supported by Dashlane Password Changer.

 The `url` parameter defines the address of the API endpoint that implements the changing of the service password, which can be used by password managers.

+**Current limitation:** the API endpoint must be placed at the root of your domain, sharing the same origin as the well-known.
+For instance, `mydomain.com/endpoint` would work, `api.mydomain.com/endpoint` would not.

 The `allowList` parameter defines a list of authorized logins that will be allowed to use a specific endpoint.
 For instance, if you need to do some testing of a new API endpoint, you can set the hash (SHA256) of your Dashlane's account login in this list.